shakacode/react-webpack-rails-tutorial/docs/integration-test-notes.md

 1. Poltergeist (`DRIVER=poltergeist rspec`)
 1. Poltergeist no animations (`DRIVER=poltergeist_no_animations rspec`)
 1. Poltergeist errors ok (`DRIVER=poltergeist_errors_ok rspec`)
+1. Webkit (`DRIVER=webkit rspec`).
+Note, webkit has more errors than the other drivers.

 You may want to experiment with using the different drivers.